mjpc13/rustle/README.md

 │   │   └── errors.rs -> file where our custom errors are declared
 │   ├── utils/ -> Contains some usefull functions/methods
 │   │   └── evo_wrapper.rs --> Wrapper on the EVO tool
-│   ├── lib.rs -> library API file
+│   └── lib.rs -> library API file
-│   ├── main.rs -> execution file
-│   └── task.rs -> Responsible to create and run the algorithms and statistics
-└── test/ -> folder with some configurations to test in development
-    └── config/
-        └── params.yaml
-    └── dataset/
-        └── park_dataset.bag
+└
 ```

-### Database structure
+### Database structure and Access

+The database structure is:

 ![Database Structure](images/rustle_db_structure.png)

-## Developing guides

-### Access the database

 If you chose to use nix you have a nice command available:
 `rustle_db`

-This spins an instance of test/db/ (the default location of the surreal database).
+This spins an instance of .local/share/rustle/db/ (the default location of the surreal database).
 To connect to the database instance use an
 application such as [surrealist](https://surrealist.app/c/oro4XQ0Oq/designer) and start a new connection in *localhost*.
 The user and password are both *root*.
 Now you are free to see, add, delete the database records.

 If you are not using nix, use the following command:
 ```
-surreal start --log debug --user root --pass root "rocksdb://$RUSTLE_ROOT/test/db/"
+surreal start --log debug --user root --pass root "rocksdb:~/.local/share/rustle/db/"
 ```

+### RUSTLE Generated data

+The RUSTLE generated config file is by default stored in `~.config/rustle/`.

+The database by default is stored at `~/.local/share/rustle/db/` and some complementary
+data is in `~/.local/share/data/`.

 ### Clean residual artifacts

-If you are using nix you can run the clean command to clean **ALL** the docker containers, the database and the results.
+If you are using nix you can run the clean command to clean **ALL** running docker containers, the database and the results.

 ```
 rustle_clean